SFETNI/PINNs_MPF--a-Physics-Informed-Neural-Network-for-Multi-Phase-Field-problems/README.md

 ## Technical Remarks:
  1. The code requires Python 3.x to run.
 Ensure that you have the appropriate Python version installed.
  2. The following packages need to be installed:
-    - pyDOE: Latin Hypercube Sampling (can be installed using pip)
     - TensorFlow: Deep Learning framework
     - NumPy: Numerical computing library
     - SciPy: Scientific computing library
     - Matplotlib: Plotting library
-    - psutil: System monitoring library
+    - pyDOE: Latin Hypercube Sampling (can be installed using pip)
  3. Ensure that you have the necessary permissions to install packages via pip.

 ## Code content
-Please review the supplementary material of the paper (animated video or PDF) to become better familiarized with the code files.
-Additionally, it is advisable to look into the Benchmark 1 Python scripts (main.py, PINN.py, and Post_process.py) for 2D simulations in a first way.
+Please review the supplementary material of the paper (animated video or PDF) to become better familiarized with the code content.
+Additionally, it is advisable to look into the Benchmark 2 Python scripts (main.py, PINN.py, and Post_process.py) for 2D simulations in a first way.
 These scripts contain detailed comments about the code sequence before the complexity increases in subsequent benchmarks.

  For optimal performance, it is recommended to use a system with specifications similar to the AMD Ryzen Threadripper PRO 5975WX 32-Cores, which should have a minimum of 32GB of RAM.